Writing Components

 Configuring the component

-At it simplest, a component is created by calling the factory:
+At its simplest, a component is created by calling the factory:

 export const MyComponent = ModularComponent()